-While the left and middle column represent the profit optimal solution, there are also configurations that reduce the carbon footprint even further while still achieving a profit increase in comparison to U1.
-The so-called emission optimal solution $CF^(U2)$ is found by searching for a configuration of U2 with a minimal carbon footprint CF and a profit level less or equal than $Profit^(U1)$ .
-The results are depicted in the third column of Table 3.
-We can see that the carbon footprint can be reduced by 3.02 percent at a profit wise of VOI 1.20 percent.
-Due to a lower reorder point, the replenishment frequency is higher than in both profit optimal configurations of U1 and U2.
-The result is a reduced safety stock with lower holding hosts (-23.56 percent) and a tremendous waste reduction of -72.56 percent.
+While the left and middle column represent the profit optimal solution, there are also configurations that reduce the carbon footprint even further while still achieving a profit result The reduced holding is а safety stock with lower costs (-23.56 percent) and a tremendous waste reduction of -72.56 percent.
 However, this makes the emission optimal configuration susceptible to out of stock situations.
-Out of stock increases from 4.63 percent to 12.73 percent and thus represent a significant amount of lost sales.
+Out-of-stock increases from 4.63 percent to 12.73 percent and thus represents a significant amount of lost sales.
 In a next analysis step, we will balance between profit optimal and emission optimal solutions with an abatement cost analysis.

-Figure 3.
-Abatement cost analysis of the base case
+Figure 3: Abatement cost analysis of the base case

-Figure 3 shows the CO2 abatement cost analysis of the base case.
+Figure 3 shows the CO_2e abatement cost analysis of the base case.
 This analysis investigates the costs per unit sold in relation to a carbon footprint reduction per product sold against the classical approach without sensors.
-We can see that the profit optimal configuration with sensors reduces the carbon footprint by 20g CO2 while achieving additional profits of \$0.11 per unit sold.
+We can see that the profit optimal configuration with sensors reduces the carbon footprint by $20g\ CO_2e$ while achieving additional profits of \$0.11 per unit sold.
 By selecting a different replenishment configuration, a retailer can realize greater emission reductions while still achieving equal or higher profits than in the conventional approach.
 This emission optimal area is flagged by the red circle on the right side of Figure 3.